gitter-badger/indicommunity-design/README.md

 # IndiCommunity Design

-This repository contains documents describing the design of Indicommunity platform.
+This repository contains documents describing the design of the Indicommunity platform.

 ## Overview